-2018 is the year of the Sea in North Wales, so whether you are a confirmed water baby or want to venture out for the first time, there's no better year to do it.
-North Wales is completely geared up to helping you have a fantastic experience whether it's in the sea, a mountain lake or a river, you are bound to have an adventure.
+2018 is the year of the Sea in North Wales.
+Whether you are a confirmed water baby, or want to venture out for the first time, there's no better year to have a go at watersports in North Wales.
+Whether it's in the sea, a mountain, lake or a river, you are bound to have an adventure.

 From the turquoise blue waters of Porth Dafarch with its rocky coves and islets to explore, to the Mawddach Estuary in Barmouth, the North Wales coastline is as varied and interesting as it gets.
 There are seals and dolphins to spot, puffins and choughs to watch, all of whom will be undisturbed by the gentle sound of your paddle in the water.
-There are places where the surf is high and sheltered stretches for longer journeys.
-B Active in Rhoscolyn can help you get on the water in Anglesey and Snowdonia Watersports and Llyn Adventures can help you elsewhere.
+B Active in Rhoscolyn can help you get on the water in Anglesey and Snowdonia Watersports can help you elsewhere.

 Funsport Rhosneigr can help you get kitted out in Anglesey and Offaxis can help you in Abersoch and Pwllheli.

 There is nothing like catching a wave whether you have your own longboard, or just want to get on a foam body board and have that rush of zooming into shore.
 North Wales has some stunning spots to catch great waves.
-Of international repute is Hells Mouth, and nearby Porth Oer and Porth Towyn on the Llyn Peninsula.
-Broad beach and Cable bay near Rhosneigr on Anglesey are great spots for watersports in North Wales.
+Of international repute is Hells Mouth, and nearby Porth Oer and Porth Towyn on the Llŷn Peninsula.
+Broad Beach and Cable Bay near Rhosneigr on Anglesey are great spots for watersports in North Wales.
 Lessons are offered by Gecko and Funsport in Rhosneigr and Offaxis in Abersoch and Pwllheli.

 There is something thrilling about stepping into an undisturbed mountain lake with just yourself, a friend and the mountains as company.
 Yes, the water is cold but the experience is invigorating, life-affirming and just thoroughly wonderful.
 If you don't want to go it alone Snowdonia Watersports can hire you a wetsuit and take you somewhere lovely to swim.

-Coasteering in North Wales provides a whole different way to explore our beautiful coastline, but you'll need some help if you want to scramble around the rocky cliffs and plunge into the crystal clear waters below safely.
-North Wales Active and Llyn Adventures can help you enjoy this great sport.
+Coasteering in North Wales provides a whole different way to explore our beautiful coastline.
+However, you'll need some help if you want to scramble around the rocky cliffs and plunge into the crystal clear waters below safely.
+North Wales Active can help you enjoy this great sport.

 From Fifes to dinghies, yachts, catamarans and sea fishing charters, there are abundant opportunities to get out in a boat.
-With a sailing academy in Pwllheli Plas Heli, and lots of sailing events such as the Three Peaks Yacht race and the Strait Regatta week, there's plenty going on.
-The main sailing centres are Beaumaris, Trearddur Bay and Holyhead on Anglesey Abersoch and Pwllheli on the Llyn Peninsula and Barmouth in Snowdonia.
+With a sailing academy in Pwllheli, and lots of sailing events such as the Three Peaks Yacht race and the Strait Regatta week, there's plenty going on.
+The main sailing centres are Beaumaris, Trearddur Bay and Holyhead on Anglesey, Abersoch and Pwllheli on the Llŷn Peninsula and Barmouth in Snowdonia.
 So hoist your mainsail and set your compass for North Wales waters.

-If you a want a more exhilarating ride on the water then Rib Ride are launching Velocity this year a new high-speed boat to go on the Menai Strait, or you can take a Rib Ride to see the island from a different perspective.
-If wildlife is your passion then a trip to the Skerries or Bardsey Island is a must, or take one of the sea fishing trips with Abersoch Angling
+If you a want a more exhilarating ride on the water then Rib Ride are launching Velocity this year.
+This is a new high-speed boat to go on the Menai Strait.
+Or you can take a Rib Ride to see the island from a different perspective.
+If wildlife is your passion then a trip to the Skerries or Bardsey Island is a must, or take one of the sea fishing trips with Abersoch Angling.